octante/urbangarden/docs/roadmap.md

 - [ ] Blog posts:
 	- [ ] Show a list of posts
 	- [ ] Show a page with post with all available data.

+## 2.0

+In second version we will add calendar support.
+With this resource users can put events in the calendar.
+This calendar may be public or private.

+Administration

+- [ ] Calendar
+	- [ ] Activate calendar
+	- [ ] Manage calendar privacity (public or private)
+	- [ ] Manage calendar events
+		- [ ] Create an event
+		- [ ] Modify an event
+		- [ ] Remove an event

+Frontend

 - [ ] Calendars
 	- [ ] Show a user calendar with all events (only for public calendars)